MATH 740: Moments of L‑functions

 Abstract: In this lecture, we will explore how the eigenfunctions of the Laplacian and their periods enter the study of certain

-• Week 14: Monday Dec 4 lecture video and notes
+moments of the zeta-function and the Dirichlet L‑functions. - Week 14: Monday Dec 4 lecture video and notes